zed1291/ClaudeVersions/README.md

 **No warranty is provided.** The data may be incomplete, inaccurate, or outdated.
 The information is provided "as is" without any guarantees of accuracy nor reliability.

-This service is scheduled to update daily, but may cease to work at any time without notice.
+This service may cease to work at any time without notice.

 ---